djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 - Implementing associative arrays or sets in programming languages.
 - Database storage and indexing, where rapid data retrieval is essential.
-- Priority queues and dictionaries, where maintaining order is crucial.
+- Priority queues and dictionaries, where maintaining order matters.
 - Word suggestion systems and spell checkers, which benefit from fast lookups.
 - Networking algorithms and data compression, requiring efficient data structure.